A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Neurontin can cause side effects, although not everyone experiences them.
 Common side effects may include:

-1. Drowsiness or sedation: Neurontin can cause drowsiness, fatigue, or a feeling of sedation.
+1. Drowsiness or sedation: Gabapentin can cause drowsiness, fatigue, or a feeling of sedation.
 It is important to avoid activities that require alertness, such as driving or operating machinery, if you experience these side effects.

 2. Dizziness or unsteadiness: Some individuals may experience dizziness or problems with coordination while taking Neurontin.